babashka/book/CONTRIBUTING.md

-# Contributing to Babashka Cookbook
+# Contributing to Babashka cookbook

 ## Licensing